 (Ages 2 – 6)

-Todd Parr is a renown children’s author and illustrator who has created many wonderful books with important messages for children.
+Todd Parr is a renown children’s author and illustrator who has created many empowering books for children.
 A few of my other favorite Todd Parr books include The Family Book, It’s Okay to Be Different, The Feelings Book, and The Peace Book.

 The Pout-Pout Fish Goes to School by Deborah Diesen illustrated by Dan Hann, 2014